- River Forecast Centre

-All British Columbia snow pillows consist of 3 metre diameter bladders containing antifreeze solution.
-As snow accumulates on the pillow, the weight of the snow pushes an equal weight of the antifreeze solution from the pillow up a standpipe in the instrument house.
+All British Columbia automated snow monitoring stations consist of either a snow pillow or snow scale.
+A snow pillow is a 3 metre diameter bladder containing an antifreeze solution and a snow scale is a 3 m2 scale .
+As snow accumulates on the pillow or scale, the weight of the snow pushes an equal weight of the antifreeze solution from the pillow/scale up a standpipe in the instrument house.
 This weight of the water content of the snow is termed Snow Water Equivalent (SWE).
 The distance the antifreeze is pushed up the standpipe is recorded by a float connected to a shaft encoder.

-As well as the vertical standpipe from the pillow, the instrument shelter contains the electronics, consisting of a Data Collection Platform (DCP), a shaft encoder which tracks the movement of the float in the standpipe from the pillow, 12 volt wet cell batteries for powering the electronic equipment, and regulators for the externally mounted solar panels for recharging the batteries.
+As well as the vertical standpipe from the pillow/scale, the instrument shelter contains the electronics, consisting of a Data Collection Platform (DCP), a shaft encoder which tracks the movement of the float in the standpipe from the pillow, 12 volt wet cell batteries for powering the electronic equipment, and regulators for the externally mounted solar panels for recharging the batteries.
 The DCP contains a transmitter to send the recorded data to the GOES satellite (Geostationary Operational Environmental Satellite).
-The GOES satellite then transmits the data to the River Forecast Centre’s satellite data receiving system in Victoria.
+The GOES satellite then transmits the data to a web server accessed by the the River Forecast Centre.
 On the outside of the instrument shelter are the solar panels for the charging system, and an air temperature sensor.